Definition of Neutropenia

 - Oral hygiene

 - Correction of folic acid deficiency

-- Dietary measures to include properly cooked meat, clean water and the avoidance of acidic food
+- Dietary measures to include properly cooked meat, clean water and no acidic foods

 - Colony-stimulating factors